 Tone’s important.
 I get real pleasure finding a compelling and unorthodox piece – and when I do it begins to dress the stage for the issue.
 Meanwhile, subs move onto stage 2 consideration, or are flagged “likely no”, or “hard no”.
 A hard no is just what it says - pieces that don't work for us for a variety of reasons: nicely done but not our type, not done well, sloppy, etc. A likely no is usually an author who imo shows promise, yet the work isn't quite ready.
 This can happen also with pieces that have moved forward to stage 2 consideration, and - depending on time and how things go - we may reach out to see about revisions.

 Pieces continue to come in.
 Things continue to get categorized.
 And we start going back to the stage 2 pieces and either winnowing them down or moving them on to stage 3 or 4 or x.
 Maybe dipping into the likely no to double check.
 It sort of happens all at once and whirls around in erratic orbits, but eventually settles into an issue comprised of complementary sounds.

-Which is why sometimes a piece get rejected after having been under consideration for a fairly long time – or why we may turn down authors who have previously appeared in Subprimal Poetry Art.
+Which is why sometimes a piece get rejected after having been under consideration for a fairly long time – or why we may turn down authors who have previously appeared in Subprimal Poetry Art/Music.
 Plus, not only is the process is imperfect and subjective, but also, for budget reasons, we consider the number of pieces that will appear in any particular issue.
 Running more on love of great pieces and Cuban coffee than cash.

 So, I hope that helps you see through the window a bit towards how we do things.
 And, as always, if you have any questions, suggestions, concerns, etc., please get in touch.